Most Commonly asked Functional Testing Interview Questions and Answers:

 Functional testing can be performed either manually or through automation but each process includes testing the application by providing a set of inputs and determining or verifying the result/output by comparing the actual result with the expected results.

-Most Popular Functional Testing Interview Questions and Answers
+Most Popular Functional Testing Interview Questions

 Q #1) What do you understand by the term ‘Functional testing'?